nnhsse202122/Intelligent-Grouping/README.md

 21. Restart the node server: `sudo pm2 restart index`

-## Detailed File Descriptions:
+## File Descriptions:

 ### -HTML
 * ./static/index.html: Main HTML for the website
 * ./static/404/index.html: HTML for the 404 error page
 * ./static/form/index.html: HTML for the student preference form
 ### -JS
 * index.js: The code for the server itself
 * md5.js: Compression algorithm used elsewhere in code (multiple md5.js files are all the same)

 * ./static/auth.js: Google authorization for logging in to the website
 * ./static/chart.js: Seating chart for groups
 * ./static/classes.js: Code for the classes and students
 * ./static/elements.js: Variables of important HTML elements for JS use
 * ./static/gene.js: Genetic algorithm for grouping
 * ./static/genetesting.js: Test methods for the genetic algorithm
 * ./static/groupings.js: Code for the grouping objects, editing groupings, and creating groupings
 * ./static/preferences.js: Used for getting and saving student preferences for genetic algorithm later
+* ./static/responses.js: All the code for the view student responses section
 * ./static/script.js: Website state system
 * ./static/tutorial.js: JS for the tutorial page
 * ./static/ui.js: Methods to help with creating UI for the website

 * ./static/form/script.js: Code for entire student form fuctionality
 * ./static/form/ui.js: UI methods for sutdent form
 ### -CSS
 * ./static/style.css: Main CSS for the website
 * ./static/404/style.css: CSS for the 404 error page
 * ./static/form/style.css: CSS for the student form
 ## Dependencies:

 * [body-parser](https://www.npmjs.com/package/body-parser)